JonPus/PG5100EnterpriseExam/README.md

 ### Notes

-* The Copy requirment I am not sure I did as asked on the requirment, so I did what I thought was right.
+* The Copy requierment I am not sure I did as asked on the requirment, so I did what I thought was right.

 ## Disclaimers